-

 Over 50 Organizations and Experts Demand That the DC Council Reform Rapid Re-housing

 The following letter was submitted to the DC Council on behalf of 69 organizations and experts.
 Don’t forget to send an email and sign up for a call-in day echoing these asks to your elected leaders!
-DC Council members, We, the undersigned organizations, join together to ask you to stop Mayor Bowser from terminating DC […] Read more…
+DC Council members, We, the undersigned organizations, join together to ask you to stop Mayor Bowser from terminating DC residents from the rapid re-housing program for hitting an arbitrary time limit.
+This year, as many as 913 families are facing time limit terminations.
+The Bowser Administration estimates that 90% of these families would not be able to afford rent on their own if their… Read more…

 -